Shrewsbury and Chester Railway: Merging with the Great Western Railway

-The amalgamation with the Great Western Railway (GWR) was again proposed, and it was approved on 1 September 1854; in the process the new (expanded) GWR acquired its first 'narrow' (standard) gauge locomotives.
+The amalgamation with the Great Western Railway (GWR) was again proposed, and it was approved by the Great Western, Birmingham and Chester Railways Act 1854 (17 & 18 Vict. c. ccxxii) to take place on 1 September 1854; in the process the new (expanded) GWR acquired its first 'narrow' (standard) gauge locomotives.

 The Birkenhead company saw what was inevitable and made a traffic agreement with the GWR, and goods traffic from Birkenhead started on 2 February 1856.
 A passenger service between Birmingham and Birkenhead started on 1 May 1857.
 In 1859 the LNWR and the GWR agreed to joint operation of the Birkenhead line, and full joint ownership followed on 20 November 1860, ratified by the Birkenhead Railway (Vesting) Act 1861 (24 & 25 Vict. c. cxxxiv).

 In August 1861 the GWR completed the laying of mixed gauge to Paddington, so that narrow gauge trains could run throughout from Birkenhead, and on 1 October 1861 the first narrow gauge through train ran.

 For some time the GWR did little to develop long distance passenger traffic; it had the handicap of the long route via Oxford, and of serving Liverpool from the Birkenhead side of the Mersey.
 Only from 1880 was a fast through train put on, known as the Northern Zulu.
 From this time the North and West route had trains from Cardiff and the West of England.
 Goods traffic, more particularly mineral traffic, had long been a much more fruitful business; notwithstanding the existence of the North Wales Coalfield locally, there was a heavy traffic in coal from South Wales to the Wrexham area and Birkenhead for bunkering, and a corresponding southward traffic of iron ore to serve the ironworks of South Wales.

 Passenger traffic developed from Birkenhead to GWR destinations, many of them outside London, as the LNWR service from Liverpool was superior.
 From the late 1890s through trains from Liverpool via the Mersey Railway were begun.
 In fact the dominant traffic was coal from South Wales to Birkenhead.